Candidates for the St. Louis Children’s Hospital Neurorehabilitation Program must meet specific criteria. These include:

 - They must require the services of at least two of the three core rehabilitation services – physical therapy, occupational therapy and speech therapy.

-- They must be medically stable, and acute medical needs should be met prior to admission to the rehabilitation unit.
+- They must be medically stable, and acute medical needs should be met prior to admission to the neurorehabilitation unit.

 - They must have a reasonable expectation for improvement of motor, speech and/or cognitive skills, and they must have the potential to achieve those goals within a reasonable length of time.

 Once your child is accepted into the Neurorehabilitation Program, the team will work with you to develop long-term and short-term goals for your child.
 As vital members of the team, parents and families help determine the most important goals for your child.
 Our goal is to improve each child’s skills and abilities and to increase functional independence as much as possible.
-During your child’s stay, each day will consist of many activities designed to meet his or her special needs.
+During your child’s stay, each day will consist of many individualized activities designed to meet your child's special needs.

 Your child’s stay

 Your child’s therapy day consists of morning and afternoon sessions.
-She or he will have 3 or more hours of therapy per day Monday through Saturday unless a modified schedule is recommended and cleared with the doctor.
+Your child will have 3 or more hours of therapy per day Monday through Saturday unless a modified schedule is recommended and cleared with the doctor.
 The therapy schedule is usually the same Monday through Friday.
 A separate weekend schedule will be posted on Friday afternoon.
-On Sunday, the therapy schedule is reduced in order to give time for visitors or less structured activities.
+On Sunday, the therapy schedule is reduced in order to give time for visitors or more informal activities.

 Parents and family members typically do not accompany the child to therapy sessions unless special circumstances require you to be present.
 This helps to decrease distractions, foster independence, and maximize space in the treatment area.
 The therapists will be available each day to answer any questions and to update your child’s daily progress.